roykish/CRUD-oepration-php/README.md

 # FEATURE of CRUD-oepration-php
-This is a simple practice for CRUD operation using PHP.
+This is a simple practice for CRUD operation.
-I have used bootstrap for designing the website.

 # System Used